 Encounter the treasures of a home made for music.

 Filled with examples of fine and decorative Asian and Renaissance art, the House offers a number of treasures, including complete 18th-century rooms, originally from private villas and chateaux in Italy, France, and England.
 The Burgundian Library is a French 17th-century, paneled room with a brilliant blue groin-vaulted ceiling.
-An exquisite 16th century painted Spanish ceiling resides in an alcove off the Music Room.
+An exquisite 16th-century painted Spanish ceiling resides in an alcove off the Music Room.

 The Formal Dining Room features doors thought to have been designed by Giovanni Battista Tiepolo (1695-1770), made for a Venetian palace, along with turquoise Chinese export wallpaper featuring birds perched in flowering trees.

-Thousands of other rare and distinctive art objects, including sculpture from the 16th through 20th centuries, paintings, stained glass, an impressive Asian collection, and a spectacular array of works by E.F.
+Many other rare and distinctive art objects, including sculpture from the 16th through 20th centuries, paintings, stained glass, an impressive Asian collection, and a spectacular array of works by E.F.
 Caldwell, many commissioned by Walter Rosen, also fill the 25,000-square foot House.

 The House’s Spanish Courtyard contains gardens and cloisters, as well as niches with intricately painted wall designs.
 This distinctive space is “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of 15th-century Italian architect Filippo Brunelleschi.